The “Boned” Arm of Eighteenth-Century Ballet

 The eighteenth-century equivalent of the movement shown in figures 1-2 then can be seen in figure 5, which shows a reconstruction of the “capering” port de bras belonging to the half-serious style (a bubbly airborne style), based on the following quotation, the foregoing remarks, and other material not presented here.
 The arms are shown moving without flaccidity, passing through sixth position, formed with only gentle curves at the joints, before reaching second position.
 (For simplicity sake, a simple jump into the air is merely shown, with no land on the floor.)

-With capers [i.e., beaten jumps], however, if one wishes to do one with force (straight up, to the side, to the back, out to the fore), the arms are taken down during the tempo [i.e., the preparatory bend of the knees, fig. 5a-c], but in springing they are re-extended so that both arms come to lie in a straight line [fig. 5d-e].
+With capers [i.e., beaten jumps], however, if one wishes to do one with force (straight up, to the side, to the back, out to the fore), the arms are taken down during the tempo [i.e., the preparatory bend of the knees, (the first three figures from the left in fig. 5)], but in springing they are re-extended so that both arms come to lie in a straight line [(the last two figures in fig. 5)].
 From this, the following rule may be formulated: With the help of both arms, one can achieve height or elevation into the air off the floor.
 (Behr 1713: 47)

 The foregoing is a brief presentation of material from my scholarly study in progress entitled The Technique of Eighteenth-Century Ballet, a companion to my earlier The Styles of Eighteenth-Century Ballet.